top of page

 湊研究室ロゴ.png

-We are located in Osaka, Japan, and belong to the graduate school of technology management, Ritsumeikan University.
-Our mission is to conduct academic and practical researches that can bring about 'systems innovation' in new business development, product development, and service design by utilizing systematic design theory and cutting edge science and technology.
+We are located in Osaka, Japan, and belong to the graduate school of technology management at Ritsumeikan University.
+Our mission is to conduct academic and practical research that can bring about "systems innovation" in new business development, product development, and service design by utilizing systematic design theory and cutting-edge science and technology.

-We welcome both masters and doctoral students from all over the world.
-Research supervision can be provided both in English and in Japanese.
-We are looking forward to your application and working together in the near future.
+We welcome both master's and doctoral students from all over the world.
+Research supervision can be provided in both English and Japanese.
+We look forward to receiving your application and working together in the near future.

 minato_lab.jpg